The House on Heathcote Hill

 Related family or prominent figures

-Caleb Heathcote was known for his acquisition of the Eastern Neck of Mamaroneck from Ann Richbell in 1697 - three years after the death of her husband John Richbell.
+Caleb Heathcote was very wealthy and was known for his acquisition of the Eastern Neck of Mamaroneck from Ann Richbell in 1697 – three years after the death of her husband, John Richbell.
+Heathcote’s purchase included Orienta (excluding James Mott’s property), the Richbell lot on Heathcote Hill, Scarsdale, and White Plains.

 Related family or prominent figures